KishoreKammela/JobBoardly/README.md

 ### 3. Denormalization (for Performance & Scalability)

 - **Applicant Count on Jobs**:
-  - **Trigger**: Firebase Function triggered on `applications` collection create/delete (or status changes if certain statuses shouldn't count).
+  - **Trigger**: Firebase Function triggered on `applications` collection create/delete.
   - **Logic**: Increment/decrement an `applicantCount` field on the corresponding `Job` document.
 This avoids expensive count queries on the frontend when listing jobs.
+(Frontend currently does a direct count, this would optimize it).
 - **Job Count on Companies**: Similar logic if needed for company profiles.

 ## Future Development & Recommendations (Roadmap)